angel-git/gh-commit-race/readme.md

--j, --json-input <JSON_INPUT>  Location of the file with the JSON contributors data -b, --blacklist <BLACKLIST>    List of contributors to blacklist -u, --users <USERS>            Amount of users to display [default: 5]
+-j, --json-input <JSON_INPUT>  Location of the file with the JSON contributors data -b, --blacklist <BLACKLIST>    List of contributors to blacklist -u, --users <USERS>            Amount of users to display [default: 5] -t, --tick-rate <TICK_RATE>          Tick rate in milliseconds, the lower the faster the graph will update [default: 100] -r, --race-duration <RACE_DURATION>  Race duration in seconds [default: 30]
 ```

 Example: